Research Roundtable Publication

 At the end of each paper is a link to a comparative analysis we have updated each year.
 It highlights how a simple portfolio of index funds has performed as compared to top performing endowments over multiple, rolling 10-year periods.

-In keeping with our annual tradition, below are updates based on the latest performance rankings of top endowments and foundations from the National Association of College and University Business Officers (NACUBO) as of the most recent fiscal year-end, June 30, 2021.
+In keeping with our annual tradition, below are updates based on the latest performance rankings of top endowments from the National Association of College and University Business Officers (NACUBO) as of the most recent fiscal year-end, June 30, 2021.

 The charts continue to illustrate that an investor who kept it simple and only allocated to a globally diversified 75% equity and 25% bond mix of index funds has been a consistent top performer.
 The simple portfolio model matches the most recent approximate long-term allocations of endowments and follows a process that only rebalances back to targets once a year on January 1st.